Retinyl acetate

-Retinyl acetate (also called vitamin A acetate or all‑trans‑retinol acetate) is a synthetic, fat‑soluble retinyl ester often used to supply vitamin A in food fortification, dietary supplements, and topical cosmetic products.
+Retinyl acetate (also called vitamin A acetate or all‑trans‑retinol acetate) is a synthetic, fat‑soluble acetate ester of retinol often used to supply vitamin A in food fortification, dietary supplements, and topical cosmetic products.

 Because the acetyl group protects the alcohol functionality, the compound is markedly more stable to heat, oxygen and light than free retinol, yet is rapidly hydrolyzed in the human intestine to active retinol after ingestion.

 Commercially, retinyl acetate is the second most common retinyl ester after retinyl palmitate.

 Chemical structure and properties

 Retinyl acetate is the acetate ester of all‑trans‑retinol.
 Its polyene side chain makes the molecule highly lipophilic and sensitive to photo‑oxidation; antioxidants (e.g., tocopherol) and opaque packaging are therefore used to limit degradation in finished products.

 The compound melts at ~59 °C and is practically insoluble in water but miscible with edible oils and most organic solvents.

 Metabolism and biochemistry

 Dietary retinyl acetate is hydrolyzed in the intestinal lumen by pancreatic triglyceride lipase and by brush‑border phospholipase B, releasing free retinol.
 The retinol is absorbed, re‑esterified mainly with long‑chain fatty acids by lecithin‑retinol acyltransferase (LRAT) inside enterocytes, and secreted in chylomicrons to the liver, where 50–80 % of total‑body vitamin A is stored as retinyl palmitate in hepatic stellate cells.
 Mobilization of these stores releases retinol bound to retinol‑binding protein 4 (RBP4) for delivery to peripheral tissues.